Linux dd Command Explained for Beginners (8 Examples)

 - Q4.
 How to swap each pair of input bytes in output?

 - Q5.
-How to make dd only work when output file doesn't already exists?
+How to make dd only work when the output file doesn't already exist?

 - Q6.
-How to make sure output file is updated in append mode?
+How to make sure the output file is updated in append mode?

 - Q7.
 How to make dd not create output file?

 - Q8.
-How to control level of information printed on stderr?
+How to control the level of information printed on stderr?

-If you've been looking for way to do this, you'll be glad to know there exists a command line utility - dubbed dd - that's built for this purpose.
+If you've been looking for a way to do this, you'll be glad to know there exists a command-line utility - dubbed dd - that's built for this purpose.
 In this tutorial, we will discuss how the tool works using some easy to understand examples.
-But before we do that, it's worth mentioning that all examples mentioned here have been tested on Ubuntu 16.04LTS.
+But before we do that, it's worth mentioning that all examples mentioned here have been tested on Ubuntu 18.04LTS.